 His dissertation, Improvising Roles: Writing Instruction and Provocative Disruption, explores the mysteries of teaching the creative process.

-Tramantano completed paintings of every U.S. president using public domain photos as references.
+Previously, he was interested in the question of how to portray the human face.
+For this experiment, Tramantano completed paintings of every U.S. president using public domain photos as references.
 Several paintings were on display at a solo show in Warner Gallery, in Tarrytown, NY.
-The six most recent presidents will be on display in February at Teachers College, Columbia University, Kasser Space.
+The six most recent presidents were on display in February at Teachers College, Columbia University, Kasser Space.

 All 45 paintings are here: http://tramantano.com/blog/2017/9/1/the-gallery-of-presidents